We

 provides the biggest clue of the movie,

-revealing that Mrs. Sanford has been
+revealing Mrs. Sanford has only been

-staying at this residence for only two
+staying at this residence for two weeks; not four years as she claimed.

 Brent also finds an autographed picture of